mprovost/NFStash/README.md

 ```

 - `make install` will copy the binaries to `/usr/local/bin/` and manpages to `/usr/local/share/man/`.
 To change this edit the `prefix` in the Makefile.
+- Requires `gmake`.
-- NFSping requires `gmake`.
-It uses some gcc-isms that may mean it won't compile with other C compilers but that hasn't been tested.
+- Uses some `gcc`-isms that may mean it won't compile with other C compilers but that hasn't been tested.
 - Manpages are built with [`ronn`](http://rtomayko.github.io/ronn/).
 - RPC code is generated with `rpcgen`.
 - At the moment it doesn't compile on FreeBSD because of conflicts with the portmap header files that it generates and the builtin RPC headers shipped with FreeBSD.